alefore/edge/README.md

 * Extensibility:

-  * Edge uses a simplified verison of C++ as its extension language.
+  * Edge uses a simplified version of C++ as its extension language.
 Extensions are interpreted (type errors are detected statically) and the language uses garbage collection.
 See [buffer-reload.cc](https://github.com/alefore/edge/blob/master/rc/hooks/buffer-reload.cc)